To help keep us all safe, please check our conditions of entry related to COVID-19 before visiting.

 John Bell AO OBE (b.
-1940) is Australia’s preeminent Shakespearean actor and director.
-Having graduated from the University of Sydney in 1962, he acted at the Old Tote and with all the state theatre companies before spending five years at the Royal Shakespeare Company in the UK.
-On return, he co-founded the Nimrod Theatre in Sydney, which staged premieres and influential interpretations of many Australian plays in the 1970s and 1980s.
-Nimrod also initiated a distinctively Australian Shakespeare style.
-In 1990 Bell founded the Bell Shakespeare Company, which has set the standard for Australian performances of the playwright’s works ever since.
+1940) is Australia's preeminent Shakespearean actor and director.
+Having graduated from the University of Sydney in 1962, he spent five years at the Royal Shakespeare Company in England before returning home and co-founding Sydney's Nimrod Theatre.
+Nimrod staged premieres and influential interpretations of many Australian plays in the 1970s and 1980s and also initiated a distinctively Australian Shakespeare style.
+In 1990 he founded the Bell Shakespeare Company, which has set the standard for Australian performances of the playwright’s works ever since.
 Bell acted for the company in the roles of Shylock, Macbeth, Henry V, Titus Andronicus, Malvolio, Coriolanus, Richard III, Leontes, Prospero and King Lear – several of them over different productions, many years apart.
-He retired from his eponymous company in 2015.
-In 2017, to general rejoicing, he resumed the stage in the title role of The Father for the Sydney Theatre Company.

 © Nicholas Harding